China at the FIFA Women's World Cup: 2003 World Cup

 The 2003 World Cup was scheduled to take place again in China, but due to the SARS epidemic it was relocated to the United States.
-The Chinese women had to compete in the Asia Cup in order to gain qualification.
-In the group stage, the Chinese defeated Vietnam (6-0), India (12-0), and Uzbekistan (11-0).
+The China team women had to compete in the Asia Cup in order to gain qualification.
+In the group stage, the China team defeated Vietnam (6-0), India (12-0), and Uzbekistan (11-0).
 In the semi-final they won 3–1 against South Korea, and then lost the final 1-2 by Golden Goal against North Korea.

 In the USA World Cup group stages, China PR won 1–0 against Ghana, drew 1–1 against Australia, and won 1–0 win against Russia.
 They were eliminated in the quarter-finals with a 0–1 defeat against Canada.